darklife/darkriscv/README.md

 to register the address and another to register the data.
 External memories requires lots of clocks.

-My fist solution was use two different clock edges: one edge for the *darkriscv* and another edge for the memory/bus interface.
+My first solution was use two different clock edges: one edge for the *darkriscv* and another edge for the memory/bus interface.

 In this case the processor with a 2-stage pipeline works like a 2\*0.5+1-stage pipeline: